 The reality is that the use of all these terms is another example of how the industry uses complex words to turn what should be a straightforward process into a confusing one to bolster their position as “experts”.

 Instead of perpetuating this behavior, we are going to use common English words to describe the categories of loans so you can actually understand what they mean.
-In our next article we will discuss the loan products so you will be armed with the knowledge to make informed decisions.

 There are four loan categories that you should be aware of: